CurvSurf/FindSurface-SceneKit-ARDemo-iOS/README.md

 ## Overview

 This demo app demonstrates a real-time AR SceneKit application using FindSurface to search point clouds, which ARKit provides, for geometry shapes.
+The source code of this app is based on the Xcode Augmented Reality (SceneKit, iOS) template project.

 [FindSurfaceFramework](https://github.com/CurvSurf/FindSurface-iOS) is required to build the source code into a program.
 Download the framework [here](https://github.com/CurvSurf/FindSurface-iOS/releases) and refer to [here](https://github.com/CurvSurf/FindSurface-iOS/blob/master/How-to-import-FindSurface-Framework-to-your-project.md) for an instruction about how to setup your project to build it with the framework.